Chapter One: Seeds of Doubt

 The other seat is taken by Coburn, who I was not expecting to see this morning.
-He’s one of my best friends, and I’ve known him for as long as I can remember.
-He’s only a few years older than me, and we essentially grew up together, so we’ve always been close and protective of one another.
-His dark hair is shorter on the sides and longer on top, which he’s styled with some kind of gel.
-His light olive skin tone is complimented by dark brown eyes and thicker eyebrows, which are slightly darker than his hair.
-He wears a basic black shirt with three quarter sleeves that come down just past his elbow.
+Despite being my best friend, I don’t see him very often anymore since he’s always so busy.
+Even so, he’s about three years older than me, but we essentially grew up together; it’s hard to imagine my life without him.
+His dark brown hair is shorter on the sides and longer on top, which he’s styled with some kind of gel.
+His light olive skin tone is complimented by kind brown eyes that seem deep enough to house all the secrets of the world.
+He wears a basic black shirt with a wide neckline that highlights his broad shoulders, the long sleeves coming down just past his elbow.

 “Hey, Sparks!”
 He says with a chipper tone.

 I chuckle softy before opening the cupboard to get a mug.
 My real name is Saffire, but Coburn calls me Sparks because I sometimes have sparks shoot out of my fingertips, especially when I feel intense or passionate about something.